Skip to main content

 Key Performance Takeaways for the Year

-• The London Company Income Equity portfolio gained 5.9% (5.5% net) for the year vs. an 11.5% increase in the Russell 1000 Value Index.
-Sector allocation aided relative performance, offset by stock selection.
+• The London Company Income Equity portfolio returned 12.3% (11.9% net) year-to-date vs. a 14.4% increase in the Russell 1000 Value Index.
+Stock selection was a headwind to relative performance, partially offset by positive sector exposure.

 Top 3 Contributors to Relative Performance